maclandrol/profileNJ/README.md

 +  *-s SPECIETREE, --sFile SPECIETREE*
         Name of the file containing the species newick tree (default: None).

++  *S SMAP, --sMap SMAP*
+        Gene to species map.
+Use the standard format. (default: None)

 +  *-g GENETREE, --gFile GENETREE*
         Name of the file containing the gene newick tree (default: None).